SAP-samples/hana-xsa-live-reporting/README.md

 ## Description
 The current repository contains templates with Calculation Views for SAP HANA and models and dashboards for consumption in SAP Analytics Cloud.

-The Calculation Views and other design-tieme artifacts can be cloned into SAP Web IDE Full Stack or SAP Web IDE for SAP HANA.
+The Calculation Views and other design-time artifacts can be cloned into SAP Web IDE Full Stack or SAP Web IDE for SAP HANA.
 The artifacts can be deployed into SAP Cloud Platform, SAP HANA Service in Cloud Foundry or SAP HANA, extended application services, advanced model (XS Advanced).

 ## Requirements
-The current repository contains sample data so that the models can be tested without configuring the replication.
+The current repository contains sample data so that the models can be tested without configuring the replication through Smart Data Integration.

-The replication from the SAP Netweaver system is done through the activation of Operational Data Provisioning extractors and the ABAP adapter .
+The replication from the SAP Netweaver system is done through the activation of Operational Data Provisioning extractors and the ABAP adapter.

 - For replication:
     - Follow instructions in note [1931427 - ODP Data Replication API 2.0](https://launchpad.support.sap.com/#/notes/1931427) to check or fulfill prerequisites in the source system